Gijsbert Dommer Huis

 Look closely at the facade of this sober residence known locally as the 'House with the Blood Stains'.
 After losing his fortune,...

 Built in 1884, one of the city's most striking bridges replaced an old wooden version that had connected these shores of the Amstel...

 Dating from the 1670s, the iconic nine-arched 'Skinny Bridge' has been rebuilt several times in both concrete and timber.
 It's still...

 Along the Amstel, Café Langereis feels like it's been here forever, in large part because the friendly young owner scoured the city for...

 Lo Stivale d'Oro

 Enjoy awesome pizzas and pastas at this trattoria's chummy tables.
-The gregarious Italian owner Mario occasionally pulls out his guitar...
+Gregarious Italian owner Mario occasionally pulls out his guitar and...

 Amstel 51 · interesting places nearby

 The long-standing ties of Russia and the Netherlands – Czar Peter the Great learned shipbuilding here in 1697 – led to this local branch of St Petersburg’s State Hermitage Museum.
 Blockbuster temporary exhibitions, such as treasures from the Russian palace or masterworks by Matisse and Picasso, change about twice per year, and they’re as stately (and popular) as you’d expect.
 Come before 11am to avoid the lengthiest queues.
 Audio guides are available in the entrance hall for €4.
 Photography isn't permitted.